miramou/pe_cfrna/README.md

 # To run code

-* To run any notebook starting with a number greater than 0, you will need counts table version 2.
+* To run any notebook starting with a number greater than 0, you will need counts table version b.
 The notebook will load any required utilities.